-There will be times when multiple news outlets report information from unnamed sources during a breaking story, as with the Boston Marathon bombing in April 2013.

-As happened with Boston - when multiple news organizations said there was an arrest and VOA reported that information - we will later find out that that information is incorrect.
-In those cases VOA will issue a correction as quickly as possible across all platforms.
+There will be times when news outlets report information from unnamed sources during a breaking story, such as the Boston Marathon bombing in April 2013.
+In that incident, multiple news organizations said there was an arrest and VOA reported that information.
+That information was later found to be incorrect and VOA issued a correction across all platforms.

-(Also see Corrections, p.
-98)
+(Also see Social Media, p.
+12 and Corrections, p.
+55)

-The following characterizations will help to establish with a source what level of confidentiality you have agreed to.
-In all cases it is always best to clarify with the source how the information may be used:
+The following explanations help to establish with a source what level of confidentiality you agree to.
+It is best to clarify with the source how the information may be used.